The Three Faces of Iblis

 Iblis refuses to bow to Adam due to their origins.
 In Hasidic or Christian apocrypha, Iblis is from fire or spirit and Adam is from dirt or mud.
 In Islamic theology, Iblis is of a lineage risen from fire and Adam is of a lineage risen from clay.

-Through a Prism of the Fold with Seven Keys
+Through Three Doors of the Fold with Seven Keys

 Refer to thematic and topical boxes on right sidebar.
 The "Black Snake," by Mark Catesby.